 The Holiday Season in San Francisco

-The holiday season is a complicated personal time of introspection and multi-cultural rejoicing and introspection in San Francisco and elsewhere.
+The holiday season is a complicated personal time of introspection and multi-cultural rejoicing in San Francisco and elsewhere.
 It is not only Christmas, but also Kwanzaa, and Hanukkah, or simply “the Holidays” for citizens who prefer to avoid any overlay of religion.
 The end of another year can provoke profound sadness, an awareness of life passing and some dreams unrealized, as well as joy.

 All citizens can agree, however, that December 21, the day of the winter solstice, is the darkest day of the year.
 As a result, some welcome solar light relief with cheerful illumination lies ahead, on some level.
 The prospect is uplifting and hopeful.

 In fact, Light Art Sculptures are a big holiday (and all year) theme now in San Francisco.
 See my report on Light Art Sculptures, starting with the Bay Bridge, on my website at